 - Troops Section – This section of the website outlines troop roles, planning guides, and important resources.

-- Know Your Responsibilities – Use this handout to cover the basics of Volunteer Essentials and Safety-Wise.
+- Know Your Responsibilities – Use this handout to cover the basics of Volunteer Essentials and Safety Activity Checkpoints.

 - Family Meeting One: Kick-Off the Year – This article outlines an agenda for leaders to host their first family meeting.